EFTEC/ChaosMachineOne/README.md

 * There is a 10% probability the random value is between 0 and 33
 * There is a 20% probability the random value is between 34 and 66
-* There is a 70% probability the random value is between 67 to 100
+* There is a 70% probability the random value is between 67 and 100

 > idtable.value=random(0,200,1,80,10,10)   // values trends to stay at the bottom